-PIU will prepare Monitoring Reports to be submitted to WB in 6 monthly periods.
-The supervision Consultant will be responsible for:
+PIU prepares Monitoring Reports to be submitted to WB in 6 monthly periods.
+The supervision Consultant is responsible for:

-- Collecting data from the Contractors on the number, substance, and status of complaints and uploading them into a single regional database, - Maintaining the grievance logs on the complaints received at the regional level, - Monitoring outstanding issues and proposing measures to resolve them, and - Submitting quarterly reports on GM to the PIU.
+- Collecting data from the Contractors on the number, substance, and status of complaints and uploading them into a single regional database, - Maintaining the grievance logs on the complaints received at the regional level, - Monitoring outstanding issues and proposing measures to resolve them, and - Submitting quarterly reports on GRM to the PIU.

-PIU within the GDCA will submit biannual reports to the WB, which shall include a section related to GM including updated information on the following:
+PIU within the GDCA submits biannual reports to the WB, which shall include a section related to GRM including updated information on the following:

-- Status of GM implementation (procedures, training, public awareness campaigns, budgeting, etc.), - Qualitative data on the number of received grievances (applications, suggestions, complaints, requests, positive feedback), highlighting those grievances related to the WB ESS 2 and the number of resolved grievances, - Quantitative data on the type of grievances and responses, issues provided, and grievances that remain unresolved, - Level of satisfaction by the measures (response) taken, - Any correction measures are taken.
+- Status of GRM implementation (procedures, training, public awareness campaigns, budgeting, etc.), - Qualitative data on the number of received grievances (applications, suggestions, complaints, requests, positive feedback), highlighting those grievances related to the WB ESS 2 and the number of resolved grievances, - Quantitative data on the type of grievances and responses, issues provided, and grievances that remain unresolved, - Level of satisfaction by the measures (response) taken,

+• Any correction measures are taken.

-The PIU's Social Expert will be responsible for:
+The PIU's Social Expert is responsible for: